Deducibility of Identicals, Reflection Principle and Synthetic Connectives: Equivalence between two criteria

+Before proceeding, we clarify the terminology used in this section.
+A logical connective is identified with a pair of sets of inference rules, whereas a definitional equation is a presentation-dependent object constructed from a chosen set of rules; accordingly, solvability is a property of definitional equations, not of connectives themselves, and is independent of cut-admissibility of the connective.

+Hacking's deducibility of identicals condition can be regarded as a procedure for obtaining left (respectively, right) rules from rules on the opposite side.
+Sambin et al. considered definitional equations by examining all possible combinations of the meta-implication ``yields'' and the meta-conjunction ``and'', and then associated each solvable combination with a logical constant.

+By contrast, we proceed in the opposite direction: starting from a given logical connective, we associate it with a corresponding definitional equation and then apply the procedure of the reflection principle to that equation.
+However, this approach raises the following issue.
+Suppose that the right rule of the tensor connective is given.
+The definitional equation obtained from the tensor's right rule is; $\Gamma_1, \Gamma_2\vdash A\tensor B$ if and only if $\Gamma_1\vdash A$ and $\Gamma_2\vdash B$.

+This equation is unsolvable.
+By contrast, the definitional equation obtained from the tensor's left rule is solvable.
+Thus, the choice of which rule we start from cannot be ignored.
+In other words, solvability is not determined solely by the connective itself, but can depend on its presentation (i.e. on whether one starts from the left or the right rules), and the visibility condition together with the singleton and non-context-changing requirements is precisely what controls this dependence.

+Sambin et al. begin by constructing a definitional equation and then deriving a formation rule together with implicit reflection rules from it.
+In our approach, we first consider formation rule(s).
+We regard a definitional equation as expressing, by means of an ``if and only if'', the correspondence between the assumptions and the conclusion of an inference rule.

-A set of formation rules may not be singleton.
-In such case, we postulate that assumptions in several rules are combined by ``and" in a definitional equation.
-The class of the definitional equations obtained in this way are larger than those in (Sambin et al., 2000).
-For example, the left rules of the additive conjunction produces the equation; $A\vdash \Delta$ and $B\vdash \Delta$ if and only if $A\with B\vdash\Delta$.
-Such equations are not permitted in (Sambin et al., 2000).
-However, the set of solvable definitional equations in our definition is identical with those of Sambin et al. because we apply the same procedure as Sambin et al's.
-Definitional equations only in our terminology is unsolvable (in our terminology).
-Two definitional equations are obtainable from the left rule and right rule of a connective.
-Sambin et al. deal with only solvable cases.
-We consider the question; when are definitional equations unsolvable.
-From this consideration, we make explicit forms of inference rules which make definitional equations solvable.
-From our proof of the equivalence between DoI and the reflection principle, DoI may be characterized by success of unification between an assumption of one rule (formation rule) and a conclusion of the other rule (explicit reflection rule).
+A set of formation rules need not be a singleton.
+In such cases, we postulate that the assumptions of multiple rules are combined by ``and'' in the corresponding definitional equation.
+The class of definitional equations obtained in this way is larger than that considered in Sambin et al. (2000).
+For example, the left rules of the additive conjunction yield the equation; $A\vdash \Delta$ and $B\vdash \Delta$ if and only if $A\with B\vdash\Delta$, which is not permitted in Sambin et al.\ (2000).
+Nevertheless, the set of solvable definitional equations in our framework coincides with that of Sambin et al., since we apply the same solution procedure.
+Definitional equations that are additional in our terminology are simply unsolvable (in our sense).